BrandonCorey/JS_175_notes/express_cheatsheet.md

   - `bail` - Exits validation chain if the validation method before it fails.
 Takes no arguments
   - `isAlpha` - Checks if string contains only alphabetic characters.
 Takes no arguments
   - `matches` - Checks if a string matches a regexular expression, which can be passed as an argument
+  - `custom` - Allows you to pass value found by `body` to a callback function and perform a check that returns a boolean value
   - `withMessage` - Add an error messages for the the preceding validation method if it fails

 This is called validation API chaining and can be passed as a middleware function to any express routing method e.g `app.METHOD`